davidswelt/zot_bib_web/README.md

 - include the resulting file zotero-bib.html (or as configured) in your website as you see fit.
 You may also include individual collection files, which are also generated.
 You can configure zot.py to generate a complete HTML document, or just a portion of it.
+Zot_bib_web generates HTML5 content.

 - Style your bibliography using CSS.
 An example style file is included (see site/ directory).

-Bibliography
+Bibliography in Zotero
 -----------------------------------------

 - With Zotero, create a bibliography and note its ID (e.g., from the